programminghistorian/ph-submissions/en/drafts/originals/linear-regression.md

 # End Notes

 [^1]: Atack, Jeremy, Fred Bateman, Michael Haines, and Robert A. Margo.
-"Did railroads induce or follow economic growth?: Urbanization and population growth in the American Midwest, 1850–1860."
-Social Science History 34, no. 2 (2010): 171-197.]
+"Did railroads induce or follow economic growth?: Urbanization and population growth in the American Midwest, 1850–1860." _Social Science History_ 34, no. 2 (2010): 171-197.]

-[^2]: Cosmo, Nicola Di, et al. "Environmental Stress and Steppe Nomads: Rethinking the History of the Uyghur Empire (744–840) with Paleoclimate Data."
-Journal of Interdisciplinary History 48, no. 4 (2018): 439-463. muse.jhu.edu/article/687538.]
+[^2]: Cosmo, Nicola Di, et al. "Environmental Stress and Steppe Nomads: Rethinking the History of the Uyghur Empire (744–840) with Paleoclimate Data." _Journal of Interdisciplinary History_ 48, no. 4 (2018): 439-463. muse.jhu.edu/article/687538.]

 [^3]: Underwood, Ted.
-“The Life Cycles of Genres.”
-Journal of Cultural Analytics 2, no. 2 (May 23, 2016): 11061. https://doi.org/10.22148/16.005.]
+“The Life Cycles of Genres.” _Journal of Cultural Analytics_ 2, no. 2 (May 23, 2016): https://doi.org/10.22148/16.005.]

-[^4]: Broscheid, A. (2011), Comparing Circuits: Are Some U.S. Courts of Appeals More Liberal or Conservative Than Others?.
-Law & Society Review, 45: 171-194. https://doi-org.denison.idm.oclc.org/10.1111/j.1540-5893.2011.00431.x
+[^4]: Broscheid, A. (2011), Comparing Circuits: Are Some U.S. Courts of Appeals More Liberal or Conservative Than Others?. _Law & Society Review_, 45: 171-194. https://doi-org.denison.idm.oclc.org/10.1111/j.1540-5893.2011.00431.x

 [^5]: Lavin, Matthew.
-“Gender Dynamics and Critical Reception: A Study of Early 20th-Century Book Reviews from The New York Times.” _Journal of Cultural Analytics_, January 30, 2020. https://doi.org/10.22148/001c.11831.
+“Gender Dynamics and Critical Reception: A Study of Early 20th-Century Book Reviews from The New York Times.” _Journal of Cultural Analytics_, 5, no. 1 (January 30, 2020): https://doi.org/10.22148/001c.11831.
 Note that, as of January 2021, the _New York Times_ has redesigned its APIs, and the `nyt_id`s listed in `metadata.csv` and `meta_cluster.csv` no longer map to ids in the API.

-[^6]: See https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html, https://scikit-learn.org/stable/auto_examples/linear_model/plot_ols.html, and Bradley Efron, Trevor Hastie, Iain Johnstone and Robert Tibshirani (2004) “Least Angle Regression,” Annals of Statistics (with discussion), 407-499.https://web.stanford.edu/~hastie/Papers/LARS/LeastAngle_2002.pdf.
+[^6]: See https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html, https://scikit-learn.org/stable/auto_examples/linear_model/plot_ols.html, and Bradley Efron, Trevor Hastie, Iain Johnstone, and Robert Tibshirani (2004) “Least Angle Regression,” Annals of Statistics (with discussion), 407-499.https://web.stanford.edu/~hastie/Papers/LARS/LeastAngle_2002.pdf.

 [^7]: https://scikit-learn.org/stable/datasets/toy_dataset.html